-A work from the Brandhoek Collection Wild Beauties of Europe & America 2024
+A work from the Brandhoek collection Wild Beauties of Europe & Americas 2024

 He moves silently.
 His eyes seem to read the forest even before anything moves there.